netxms/netxms-doc/admin/agent-management.rst

 Additional configuration files
 ------------------------------
 Additional configuration files override or supplement configuration parameters form main file.
-They are used to store applied :guilabel:`Policies` configuration, but can be also created and updated manually.
+There are two types of additional files one are used to store applied :guilabel:`Policies` configuration, others can be created and updated manually.
 More information about Policies can be read there: :ref:`agent-policies-label`.

+Next will be described default folders for manually created files.
+Policies files will be stored in a separate folder under :guilabel:`DataDirectory`.
 If configuration of build was done with --prefix='prefix' parameter, then config will be searched in next order(UNIX):